LG Elec takes fight with Samsung over washer damage to YouTube

-SEOUL (Reuters) - South Korea’s LG Electronics Inc, whose appliance chief has been indicted on a charge of purposely damaging Samsung Electronics Co Ltd washing machines, issued a video clip that it says shows the executive was merely testing its rival’s products in plain view at a store in Germany.
+SEOUL, Feb 16 (Reuters) - South Korea’s LG Electronics Inc , whose appliance chief has been indicted on a charge of purposely damaging Samsung Electronics Co Ltd washing machines, issued a video clip that it says shows the executive was merely testing its rival’s products in plain view at a store in Germany.

 The video from the incident last September was released on YouTube days after Jo Seong-jin and two other LG Electronics employees were indicted by South Korean prosecutors, escalating a bitter dispute between the cross-town peers.